 Launch price: $699 / £509 | Type: Lunchbox tube head | Output: 15W, switchable down to 3.5W | Number of channels: 2 | Tubes: 2x EL84, 4x ECC83S | Weight: 7.3kg

 This Mk II version of EVH’s LBX looks similar, but it has a few significant differences.
 The white control panel is now black, while the preamp offers a choice of the clean (green) or crunch (blue) channels from the 5150 100-watt head.
 The controls have been expanded with separate gain and volume knobs on dual-concentric pots, greatly improving flexibility compared with the Mk I version.
 There’s a shared set of bass, mid, treble and presence controls, with a global resonance control for tweaking the all-important bottom-end response.
 Other rear-panel features include a series effects loop, a single loudspeaker jack with switchable impedance, a socket for the supplied single-button footswitch, and a toggle to flip from full power to 1/4 power.
-While it may be small, the LBXII packs a serious punch.
-Not only is it crammed with great rock tone, there’s plenty of volume, too – more than enough to cover small to medium gigs, even on the quarter power setting.
+While it may be small, the LBXII packs a serious punch; it's one of the best low-wattage amps available today.
+Not only is it crammed with great rock tone, there’s plenty of volume, too - more than enough to cover small to medium gigs, even on the quarter power setting.

 Read the full review: EVH 5150III LBXII head